 See the Rapid City, South Dakota (2013) page for a list of all appraisals from this city.

-Ben Phelan is a freelance writer in Louisville, Kentucky.
-He has been a contributor to ANTIQUES ROADSHOW Online since 2007.
+Dennis Gaffney is a freelance writer in Albany, New York.
+He has been a regular contributor to ANTIQUES ROADSHOW Online since 1998.